 Participants who develop COVID-19 symptoms and have a positive PCR test after the first vaccination can only receive a booster dose after a minimum 4 weeks interval from their first PCR positive test, provided their symptoms have significantly improved.
 The decision to proceed with booster vaccinations in those cases will be at clinical discretion of the investigators.
 For participants who are asymptomatic and have a positive PCR test, a minimum of 2 weeks from first PCR positivity will be required before boosting.

 Will we be compensated for our travel?

-We will offer you financial compensation of £10 per visit to cover travel costs incurred whilst participating in this study.
+Yes, we will reimburse you £10 for each study visit, to cover travel costs incurred whilst participating in this trial.

 What if new information becomes available?